Common characteristics

 Execution condition

-When the execution condition field is filled in, the payload (in JSON format) must satisfy this condition (in JMESPATH format) for the task associated with the webhook to be executed.
+When the execution condition field is filled in, the payload must be in JSON format and satisfy this condition (in JMESPATH format) for the task associated with the webhook to be executed.

 For example, with this received payload: